Oklahoma City Thunder (37-29, 21-11 home)

 Rebounding is so imperative to the Thunder.
 Oklahoma City is 26-10 this season when they out rebound their opponents.
 Oklahoma City though, a poor 10-19 when they don’t.
 It’s like the three-point shooting.
 Oklahoma City was out rebounded by the Suns, and that contributed to the loss.
 They have to do a better job tonight.

 Oklahoma City needs to figure out their turnover situation.
 They’re averaging 16.0 turnovers per game since the All-Star Break (27th).
 The Suns are getting out into transition more than ever since the break, scoring 22 points per game on the break.
 Oklahoma City cuts down the turnovers and the Suns cannot get out on the break, they’ll win.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!